RicardoJBarrios/kuoki/packages/environment/src/lib/loader/README.md

 > Loads the environment properties from the provided asynchronous sources.

-The environment loader application is the way to load the properties to the environment.
+The environment loader is an interface that must be implemented to load the properties to the environment.
 The base implementation can be directly instantiated or customized by creating a custom inherit class that overrides the methods.

 ```js
 import { createEnvironmentLoader } from '@kuoki/environment';